What is verification?

 What is the deadline to submit document?

-It is the student's responsibility to provide requested information so that the verification process can be completed by the school's published deadline.
+It is the student's responsibility to provide requested information as soon as possible so that the verification process can be completed by our June 1st priority date.
 The school is unable to disburse federal student financial aid until the verification process is complete.
 Failure to complete the verification process may result in a student not being eligible for federal aid and will need other means to pay for classes.
 Failure to pay for classes by published deadlines may result in the student being dropped from registered classes.

 What documents are required to complete the verification process?

-Verification may include (but is not limited to) a review of the following data for a student, a student's spouse, or parents of a dependent student:
+Verification may include (but is not limited to) a review of the following documents for a student, a student's spouse (if applicable), or parents of a dependent student:

-- Citizenship or Eligible Non-Citizenship Status, Veteran Status, and Social Security Number
+- Proof of Citizenship or Eligible Non-Citizenship Status, Veteran Status, and/or Social Security Number

 What is the IRS Data Retrieval Tool (IRS DRT) and why should I use it?